ES-DOC/esdoc-technical/docs/index.md

 For scientists wishing to document their work in a **loosely structured** fashion, The ES-DOC project provides support for so-called specialisations.
 On a project by project basis, groups of scientists can come together to declare a **hierarchy of topics** whereby each topic is associated with a fine-grained set of **questions**.

 As with the CIM, specialisations are declared by the community using a pythonic **domain specific language**.
 From the definitions are forward engineered assets that are in turn leveraged by upstream tools & applications, e.g. the specialisations web viewer.

+## Archives

+Ultimately the ES-DOC eco-system serves to facilitate the creation of CIM compliant documentation.
+Once created they may be [archived](https://github.com/ES-DOC/esdoc-archive) thereby being eligible for processing by upstream applications such as search engines & documentation viewers.